Diptenusarkar/SALON_WEB/README.md

 - **GitHub Pages**: Use GitHub Actions for automated deployments
 - **Any static hosting service**: Upload the contents of `dist` folder

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is open source and available under the [MIT License](LICENSE).